footloosejava/goto/README.md

 # goto

-Using goto in Java has never been easier!
+## Using goto in Java has never been easier!
 REAL GOTOS not fake gotos and lame immitations.

 A library that supports the use of goto in Java programming with some advanced Fortran style goto uses and full debugging support.

-Thanks to some bytecode modification, which can be done to on-the-fly, you can use simple and advanced goto constructs in Java.
+On-the-fly bytecode modification enables simple and advanced goto constructs in Java.
 (Not that you should ... [evil grin] ... but now you can [you probably shouldn't] !

-## Using JavaGoto, substitute these statements for traditional gotos use:
+## Using JavaGoto, substitute these statements for traditional gotos:

 * Gotos            -- Instead of `goto [number]` , use `_goto(number)`.
 * Labels           -- Instead of `label [number]`, use `_label(number)`.

-Labels and jumps must have set integer values, such as:` _label(12)`, `_goto(12)`, etc.

 ## Advanced use: